ChimJohn/Lakehouse-Stock-Anaytics/README.md

 - IAM roles follow least-privilege: Lambda can only write to the raw S3 bucket
 - S3 buckets have public access blocked
 - Terraform state is encrypted at rest in S3
+- Telegram bot token is stored as a GitHub secret and passed to Lambda as an environment variable